mnlt/teleport/README.md

 ## MCP, but without the MCP

-Teleport replaces your MCPs with curated ephemeral skills that call the REST APIs directly (GitHub, Stripe, Notion…) with credentials in env vars, each loaded on demand - so you avoid having every MCP's schemas injected into context from the first message whether you use them or not.
+Teleport replaces your Claude MCPs with curated ephemeral skills that call the REST APIs directly (GitHub, Stripe, Notion…) with credentials in env vars, each loaded on demand - so you avoid having every MCP's schemas injected into context from the first message whether you use them or not.

 ## Wait, what?